suncoast-devs/handbook/resources/bash/commands-we-like.md

 `app-app` is a tool built by SDG to help kick start projects. `app-app` is a scaffolding tool.
 A scaffolding tool allows developers to quickly built projects based on a template that includes many tools and process that start the same for every project

-`app-app` has 3 different stacks built in; ALPHA, BETA, and GAMMA.
+`app-app` currently has 3 different stacks built in; ALPHA, BETA, and GAMMA.
 ALPHA stack is a basic HTML and CSS website.
 BETA stack adds vanilla JavaScript.
 GAMMA stack gives a basic React app.

 #### When do use app-app?

-We only use `app-app` to create a new project.
-Means it is only one run when we start a new HTML/CSS/JavaScript project that we want to run in the browser.
+We only use `app-app` to create a new front end development project.
+Which means, it is only once run when we start a new HTML/CSS/JavaScript project that we want to run in the browser.

----

 ### git